carpentries-incubator/data-organisation-for-better-analysis/episodes/05-exporting-data.md

 - Different versions of Excel may handle data differently, leading to inconsistencies.

-- Finally, more journals and grant agencies are requiring you to deposit your data in a data repository, and most of them don't accept Excel format.
+- Finally, for the reasons mentioned above, some software/websites/organizations that you work with don't accept Excel format.
 It needs to be in one of the formats discussed below.